Here are some of the projects that we're currently working on:

 RainReady Chicago: We are managing several initiatives in partnership with the City of Chicago that include education and outreach, community planning, workforce training, home and neighborhood upgrades, and post-construction monitoring and evaluation.
 Please visit one of our community workshops!

-RainReady, Heart of the Calumet, IL: We are providing climate resiliency planning for 6 communities in the south suburbs of Cook County, IL.
-The work is being funded by Cook County, IL and the US Army Corps of Engineers.
+RainReady, Heart of the Calumet, IL: We recently completed climate resiliency planning for 6 communities in the south suburbs of Cook County, IL.
+The work was funded by Cook County, IL and the US Army Corps of Engineers.

 Earlier projects include: